flowxo/flowxo-sdk/README.md

 This `index.js` file is also a great place to hold or link to your shared code, by attaching it to the `Service` object.
 That's because when your scripts execute, they are executed as if they were methods of the service object itself.

 In the example above you'll see two important fields for defining the service.
-The `name` field is how the service will be presented to the user throughout the system.
+The `name` field is how the service will be presented to the user in the UI.
 The `slug` field is used internally by the Flow XO core, and should be a lowercase underscore-delimited string uniquely representing your service.
 Normally you should not need to change these generated values.

 It's common to create a module that abstracts the handling of HTTP requests, and perhaps a function that handles errors.
 See _Recipes > Input Validation_ for an example of creating a common `service.validate` function that you can use throughout your scripts.